-We’re revamping Caitlin’s bedroom at the moment and are fitting new wardrobes but we have created a desk area where she can work in peace and escape her noisy younger brother.
+We’ve revamped Caitlin’s bedroom and have fitted new wardrobes but we have also created a desk area where she can work in peace and escape her noisy younger brother.
 Once our DIY is finished we plan to add more shelving for books and some task lighting.

 When your kids are younger, this really has to be a ‘team effort’.
 I’m sure you have experienced that sinking Sunday night feeling when you find a piece of urgent homework that has to be handed in on Monday which has been languishing at the bottom of your child’s backpack.